-NOTIFICATION TO RESIDENTS, AUTHORIZED FAMILY MEMBERS AND RESIDENT REPRESENTATIVES DURING AN INFECTIOUS OUTBREAK OR PANDEMIC
+NOTIFICATION TO FAMILIES DURING AN OUTBREAK OR PANDEMIC

-It is the policy of the Charles T. Sitrin Health Care Center to provide transparency with residents, authorized family members, resident representatives, and staff through continual communication in regard to any infectious outbreaks or pandemics (residents and/or employees), as well as any related deaths.
+It is the policy of the Charles T. Sitrin Health Care Center to provide transparency with resident representatives or next of kin through continual communication in regard to any infectious outbreaks or pandemics (residents and/or employees), as well as any related deaths.